Cloud Overview

 We need to get more cloud options and from more countries, not just the US.
 This will require industrial policy.
 The free market has not magically delivered us sovereignty, and is not about to do so either.
 Any new non-US initiative will at first not be as powerful or as easy to use as the incumbent clouds.
 In But how to get to that European cloud?
 I wrote on a plausible path forward.

-This piece resonated very well, but people asked for more detail on who exactly should do what.
+The piece from the previous paragraph resonated very well, but people asked for more detail on who exactly should do what.
 These are reasonable questions.
 Many things have been attempted already, and there are many pitfalls along the way to a non-US cloud that people would want to do business with.
 This requires both great technology but also incentives.
 Not many people are going to use a non-US cloud just because it has a lovely EU flag on it.
 In A coherent European/non-US cloud strategy: building railroads for the cloud economy I present a strategy that is concrete enough that you can disagree with it.
 It talks about technical, legal and business strategies.
 Crucially, a lot of the suggestions are good ideas anyhow, even if not everything works out.